-Mohammad Jalali (aka, ‘MJ’) is an assistant professor at Harvard Medical School and a senior scientist at MGH Institute for Technology Assessment.
+Mohammad Jalali (aka, ‘MJ’) is a member of the faculty at Harvard Medical School and a senior scientist at MGH Institute for Technology Assessment.
 He was previously a research faculty at MIT Sloan School of Management and a consultant at the World Bank.
 MJ uses analytics and simulation-based approaches to help policymakers identify and develop high-leverage policies that not only are effective over the long haul, but also are not thwarted by unanticipated side effects.
 To achieve this goal, he spends a great deal of time working with decision-makers and policymakers, doing fieldwork and collecting different types of data that can inform richer models and analyses.

 MJ’s work has been featured by national and international media outlets, including Associated Press, The Hill, Newsweek, Scientific American, Business Insider, and NPR.
 He is an associate editor of System Dynamics Review and is on the editorial board of the Journal on Policy and Complex Systems.
 He is the recipient of the 2015 Dana Meadows Award, the 2015 WINFORMS Excellence Award, and the 2014 Lupina Young Researcher Award.
 MJ received his PhD in Systems Engineering, with a concentration in management and health care systems, from Virginia Tech in 2015.